Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Mammoth Lakes, CA 93546

-At the beginning of the program, staff will send out an email to confirm that all students have arrived safely in Reno, Nevada (and then Mammoth Lakes) and have started to build community together at BELL.
+At the beginning of the program, staff will send out an email to confirm that all students have arrived safely in Reno, Nevada and have started to build community together at BELL.

 Please note that these emails will be sent out to the parent/guardian email address that we have on file.
-If you have an alternative email address that you’d like included in this list, please contact the BELL: On Site Director once the program begins or contact the Program Director (jane_diener@brown.edu) before the program begins.
+If you have an alternative email address that you would like included in this list, please contact the On-Site Director to share an additional email address.

 Safety and Supervision

-You will have clear guidelines regarding where you can go alone or with a buddy.
+You will have clear guidelines regarding where you can go alone or with a peer.
 Staff are available for support and assistance 24 hours a day.
-Despite many students being experienced and competent travelers, the BELL staff expects all students to stay with the group at all times and provide notice if they need to separate from the group for any reason.
+Despite many students being experienced and competent travelers, the BELL staff expects all students to stay with the group at all times and provide notice if you need to separate from the group for any reason.

 Cell Phone Policy